dalel487/su2hmc/README.md

 -	GSL ranlux support

 Other works in progress include:
 -	CUDA implementation.
-Compiles on my machine but refuses to link.
+So far bosonic observables can be evaluated on the GPU
 -	OpenACC.

 ## Getting started